Insider Sell: Xenon Pharmaceut - GuruFocus.com

 Insider Buy/Sell Analysis and Relationship with Stock Price

 Over the past year, Ian Mortimer has sold a total of 31,655 shares and purchased 0 shares.
-The insider transaction history for Xenon Pharmaceuticals Inc shows that there have been 0 insider buys in total over the past year, while there have been 8 insider sells during the same timeframe.
-This trend of insider selling could be a signal that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
+This trend is consistent with the overall insider activity for Xenon Pharmaceuticals Inc, which has seen 0 insider buys and 8 insider sells over the past year.
+This pattern of insider selling could be a signal to investors that insiders may not have a strong conviction in the company's future prospects or that they believe the stock is overvalued at current levels.

-On the day of Ian Mortimer's recent sale, shares of Xenon Pharmaceuticals Inc were trading at $41.41 apiece, giving the stock a market cap of $2,548.213 million.
-With a price of $41.41 and a GuruFocus Value of $0.65, Xenon Pharmaceuticals Inc has a price-to-GF-Value ratio of 63.71, indicating that the stock is significantly overvalued based on its GF Value.
+On the day of Ian Mortimer's recent sale, shares of Xenon Pharmaceuticals Inc were trading at $41.41, giving the stock a market cap of $2,548.213 million.
+With a GuruFocus Value of $0.65, the stock has a price-to-GF-Value ratio of 63.71, indicating that it is significantly overvalued based on its GF Value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.